 Digital images from the Emilio Segrè Visual Archives are available for free to anyone who is diving into photos for images of laureates, past and present.
 The new, searchable platform for photos also houses manuscripts, publications, audiovisual materials, and more from AIP’s Niels Bohr Library & Archives.

 Physics Today, an AIP publication, will be adding their reporting expertise.
 There will be a morning briefing and an afternoon comprehensive report on the physics prize posted on their site and sent to weekly email newsletter subscribers.
-In addition to day-of coverage, Physics Today is posting Nobel content this week including a feature highlighting the human side of what it was like for previous winners to get “the call” as well as a data visualization of all the people nominated for the Nobel Prize in physics through 1970, the most recent year available.

 About AIP Publishing